one day in Hawaii Volcanoes National Park Itinerary

 rainforest hike Big Island

-Time needed: It can take you anywhere from 2 to 5 hours, depends if you combine it with other trails or just return back once you reach the crater floor.
+Time needed: It can take you anywhere from 2 to 5 hours, depending on if you combine it with other trails or just return once you reach the crater floor.

 Time needed: It can take you anywhere from 1 to 5 hours, depends whether you combine it with other trails or just return back once you reach the edge of the craters.